-Over the past six years, I have reviewed a publisher almost every week for Authors Publish Magazine.
+Over the past eight years, I have reviewed a publisher almost every week for Authors Publish Magazine.
 Some of these publishers are nearly household names, while others are fledgling companies still trying to figure out their identity.
 Many of the publishers fall between these two extremes.

 All of the reviews in this book were originally published in our magazine.
 The reviews in this book are updated to reflect any changes that have occurred within the company since the original review took place.
 This is an important and time-consuming project.
+Particularly during the pandemic year(s) where many presses have altered their submission policies.